What you do NOT need to do in Scrum!

 • Step in and determine the solution.

-• Conduct weekly status update and face to face meetings with the team to surface issues and provide a direction.
+• Conduct weekly status update and face-to-face meetings with the team to surface issues and provide a direction.

 • Provide motivation and push the team to work harder than they might want to use carrots and sticks.